alexander-pastukhov/bidim-regression/README.md

 * Friedman, A., & Kohler, B. (2003).
 Bidimensional regression: Assessing the configural similarity and accuracy of cognitive maps and other two-dimensional data sets.
 Psychological Methods, 8(4), 468-491.
 * Nakaya, T. (1997).
 Statistical inferences in bidimensional regression models.
 Geographical Analysis, 29(2), 169-186.
 * Waterman, S., & Gordon, D. (1984).
 A quantitative-comparative approach to analysis of distortion in mental maps.
 Professional Geographer, 36(3), 326-337.

+## License
+All code is licensed under the [GPL 3.0](https://opensource.org/licenses/GPL-3.0) license.